 In a 2017 study, a group of 48 people (five dropped out due to injury) aged 55-75 were evaluated over a 12-week period.
 They exercised for 30 minutes — using a Nintendo Wii, no less — three times per week, with some receiving a leucine-rich supplement and some receiving a placebo.

 “The principle findings show that leucine-rich amino acid supplementation can counteract the negative effects of eccentric exercise [exercises featuring the lowering of weight].
 The [leucine] treatment resulted in a reduction of exercise-induced strength loss,” the study pointed out.

-So, if you’re a serious gym goer, be sure to grab a cannister of Amino Rush® 2:2:1 BCAA today!
+So, if you’re a serious gym-goer, be sure to grab a canister of Amino Rush® 2:2:1 BCAA today!